davidgfitzgerald/time-tracker/dev/log.md

 Spending some time researching some front end tips and tricks of how I can display my table nicer and have it be both mobile an desktop suitable.

+Made the UI slightly nicer.
+Enough to move forward to implement some other features.

 ## Tue 10th Dec

 - Made the EC2 time_tracker instance IP static